-To meet a structured long-term asset renewal and replacement program, we will need to commit to a loan program that will result in loan liabilities peaking at \$74.1 million in 2024-25.
-Borrowing interest rates of 3.5% for 2024-25 and 2025-26, then 3.0% for the remainder of the life of the plan has been estimated, along with future 15-year fixed borrowing terms.
+To meet a structured long-term asset renewal and replacement program, we will need to commit to a loan program that will result in loan liabilities peaking at \$88.0 million in 2028-29.
+Average borrowing interest rates of 3.5% for 2024-25 and 2025-26, then 3.0% for the remainder of the life of the plan has been estimated and averaged across the loan portfolio, and future 15-year fixed borrowing terms have been used.